riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 ## Cleaning the Data
-After loading all necessary libraries and reading in the data, we’ll start by splitting the songinfo column into two variables: Artist and Song Title.
+After loading all necessary libraries and reading in the data, we’ll start by splitting the songinfo column into two variables: _Artist_ and _Song Title_.

 <pre><code class="language-r line-numbers">#check to see which libraries we really need
 library(tm)